SamueLThuo/portfolio1/README.md

-this is my prtfolio that is customized and recently uodated
+this is my prtfolio that is customized and recently updated